WilliamX1/machine-learning/hw/hw1/hw1.md

 3. Logistic Regression
 4. KNN

 Logistic Regression.
-Because logistic regression is only for convex function, which is not suitable for the following data.
+Because logistic regression is only for convex function and cannot handle with linear inseparable functions, which is not suitable for the following data.

 ### 2. You have trained a logistic classifier $y = sigmoid(w_0 + w_1x_1 + w_2x_2)$.
 Suppose $w_0 = 6$, $w_1 = -1$, and $w_2 = 0$.
 Which of the following figures represents the decision boundary found by your classifier?
 $$